hekwawu/cheat-sheets/postgresql-dates.md

 EXTRACT(component FROM timestamp)
 DATE_PART(component FROM timestamp)
 ```
-- Returns specific part of a timestamp
+- Returns specific part of a datetime
 - Relevant Components for Extraction:
+*note that outputs do not have leading 0s)
   - YEAR
   - MONTH
   - DAY
   - HOUR
   - MINUTE
   - SECOND